-As you consider the impact that the three areas summarized above will have on Sample's credentials, we would view Sample as an individual with a very good potential for making balanced decisions, who will likely deliver strong results in this role, provided it is supported by their specific knowledge, industry experience, and track record of past successes.
-Based upon the results, Sample believes that their innate natural talents and abilities are a potentially good fit, but is out of sync for their current role.
+As you consider the impact that the three areas summarized above will have on Sample's credentials, we would view Sample as a very good individual who can be expected to deliver strong results in this role providing it is supported by their specific knowledge, industry experience and track record of past success.
+Based upon the results, Sample believes that their innate natural talents and abilities are a potentially good fit but is out of synch for their current role.
 It may be useful to factor in this current role satisfaction as you consider new, expanded, or alternative assignments for this individual.